Italy PM Renzi says approved 10 billion euros in income-tax cuts

-ROME Italian Prime Minister Matteo Renzi said on Wednesday that the government had approved 10 billion euros ($13.90 billion) in tax cuts for low- to middle-income workers and a reduction in business tax by the beginning of May.
+ROME Italian Prime Minister Matteo Renzi said on Wednesday that the government had approved 10 billion euros (8.36 billion pounds) in tax cuts for low- to middle-income workers and a reduction in business tax by the beginning of May.

 He said the income-tax reductions would be funded by a mix of spending cuts and extra borrowing room freed up in part thanks to falling bond yields.